jenny-xing/cs3102project/README.md

 ====================================
 Tactful Tic-Tac-Toe Tactics
 CS 3102 Spring 2014 Term Project
-Authors: Rober Mina and Jenny Xing
+Authors: Rob Mina and Jenny Xing
 ====================================

 A stimulator and AI for playing multidimensional, multiplayer, and multi-size tic-tac-toe.